Yojijukugo

 (敬天愛人, Keiten-aijin), meaning "revere heaven, love people".
 Calligraphy by Saigō Takamori.

-A (四字熟語, yojijukugo) is a Japanese lexeme consisting of four kanji (Chinese characters).
+A yojijukugo (四字熟語) is a Japanese lexeme consisting of four kanji (Chinese characters).
 English translations of yojijukugo include "four-character compound", "four-character idiom", "four-character idiomatic phrase", and "four-character idiomatic compound".
-It is equivalent to the Chinese chengyu.
+It is equivalent to the Chinese chengyu, from which it is derived.

 Definition and classification

 Yojijukugo in the broad sense refers to Japanese compound words consisting of four kanji characters, which may contain an idiomatic meaning or simply be a compound noun.
 However, in the narrow or strict sense, the term refers only to four-kanji compounds that have a particular (idiomatic) meaning, which cannot be inferred from the meanings of the components that make them up.

 Non-idiomatic yojijukugo

 "Spring, summer, autumn and winter" (Shunkashūtō) and "season" are almost synonymous words, but the former, which consists of four kanji characters, gives a stronger impression.

 There are a very large number—perhaps tens of thousands—of four-character compounds.
 A great majority of them are those whose meanings can be easily deduced from the literal definitions of their parts.
 These compounds may be called non-idiomatic yojijukugo.

 For example, the compound word "no smoking indoors" (屋内禁煙, okunaikin'en) is a non-idiomatic yojijukugo.
 It is made up of four characters: building (屋, oku), inside (内, nai), prohibited (禁, kin), and smoking (煙, en).
 Alternatively, it can be regarded as consisting of two common two-character compounds: indoors (屋内, okunai), and prohibition of smoking (禁煙, kin'en).
 Either way, the meaning of the compound is clear; there are no idiomatic meanings beyond the literal meanings of its components.
 Below are a few more examples of non-idiomatic yojijukugo: